Juan-Cwq/Text-to-image/README.md

 netlify deploy --prod
 ```

-### 3. Use the App
+### Use the App

 1. Open your deployed site
-2. Enter your Hugging Face API token (stored locally in your browser)
+2. Enter a prompt describing the image you want
-3. Enter a prompt and click "Generate Image"
+3. Click "Generate Image"
-4. Wait for the magic to happen!
+4. Download your creation!

 ## Files